yamamoto-yuta/GitHubIssuesCMS_sideM/README.md

     1. Edit all values.
         1. If `{Your sideF repository name}` is `"<your_user_name>.github.io"`, set the value of `root_url` to `https://<your user name>.github.io`.
            Else, set the value of `root_url` to `https://<your user name>.github.io/{Your sideF repository name}`
     1. Create & Close issue.
+(Rest assured that each value can be re-set at any time by re-closing.)
     1. Wait sideM GitHub Actions end.

 ## sideF